fgheysels/Fg.IoTEdge.Template/readme.md

 |parameter|description
 |-|-|
-|repository|The address of the image container repository
+|repository|The address of the image container repository.
+If not specified, the `module.json` file specifies the repository as a variable that can be set / replaced during deployment.
 |no-backgroundservices|Specifies that a module must be generated which does not make use of hosted background-services.
 (Default: false)